HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 6. Station Control/section 6-2 Interference and Grounding.md

 #### Grounding: The Foundation of a Good Station

-Now, let's get down to earth—literally.
+Now, let's get down to earth — literally.
 Grounding is crucial for both safety and reducing interference.
-A good ground system is like the foundation of a house—you don't see it, but everything depends on it.
+A good ground system is like the foundation of a house — you don't see it, but everything depends on it.

 > **Key Information:** As discussed already in Section 5.5, all external ground rods or earth connections should be *bonded together with heavy wire or conductive strap* to ensure proper grounding and safety!